microsoft/Qcodes/specs/DataSet.rst

 #.
 Should DataSets automatically write to persistent store periodically, or should the user be required to call write() in order to flush changes ?

 At least for now, it seems useful to maintain the current behavior of the DataSet flushing to disk periodically.
+On the other hand, this really isn't core functionality.

+**Decision: No, we will leave persistence under control of higher-level code.**

 #.
 Should there be a DataSet method similar to add_result that automatically adds a new result by calling the get() method on all parameters that are defined by QCoDeS Parameters?

 It would be really easy to write a helper method that does this, so it doesn’t seem necessary to have it in the core API.

+**Decision: No, we will not add such a method.**

+#.
+Should the persistence methods be part of DataSet, or should they be methods on persistence-specific classes?

+One advantage of removing them from this class is that it makes DataSet completely stand-alone.
+The DataSet module would define two classes, ParamSpec and DataSet, and require only NumPy.
+This level of modularity is very desirable.